Brand Survey: 10 Questions To Ask Your Customers

 7 – Would you recommend us to your friends and family?

-When a company asks its customers how they would rate the product or service, you’re asking them to provide a valuable piece of information.
+When a company asks its customers how they would rate the product or service, you’re asking them to provide valuable information.
 They’re essentially telling you what they like about your business by doing this.

 If the customer says “No,” this tells you a couple of things.
 First, the customer isn’t going to recommend the product or service to anyone else.
-This might mean that the customer doesn’t understand the product or service well enough or that they think it’s not a good value proposition.
+This might mean the customer doesn’t understand the product or service well enough or thinks it’s not a good value proposition.
 Second, it means the customer might be looking for a better alternative.
-You might be able to learn what it is from the customer’s feedback.
+You might learn what it is from the customer’s feedback.

-People don’t always consider a recommendation or referral when looking to buy something.
+People don’t always consider a recommendation or referral when buying something.
 But asking them to share their experience with your brand is a great way to learn more about the people who buy from you and what’s important to them.

 You can easily ask them to recommend your business to their friends on Facebook or Twitter or ask them for a testimonial or referral.
 When you ask, make sure that the request isn’t too vague.
 You need to state what’s expected of them.